akshay18269/Potato-disease/README.md

 Healthy

 Result:
-Achieved XX% accuracy on the test dataset.
+Achieved 98% accuracy on the test dataset.
-(Replace with your actual accuracy)

 Key Learnings: